 The Institute shall define effective methods for monitoring and measuring the effectiveness of QMS processes.
-The monitoring and measurement of processes shall be through process owners or by task teams appointed for such purposes.
-Staff effectiveness shall be through performance appraisals as documented in the Procedure of Performance Contracting management (SAI/QMS/0P/065) Conformity to the QMS shall be monitored through Internal QMS audits (SAI/QMS/MP/003).
+The monitoring and measurement of processes shall be done through process owners or by task teams appointed for such purposes.
+Staff effectiveness shall be measured through performance appraisals as documented in the Procedure of Performance Contracting management (SAI/QMS/0P/065).
+Conformity to the QMS shall be monitored through Internal QMS audits (SAI/QMS/MP/003).

-The Institute shall implement correction and corrective actions when planned results are not achieved.
+The Institute shall implement corrections and corrective actions when planned results are not achieved.

 Monitoring and Measurement of Product

-The Institute shall monitor and measure the characteristics of the product to verify if meets it requirements.
-To maintain conformity with the accepted criteria, the product monitoring and measurement shall be carried out at appropriate stages of the product realization process in accordance to planned arrangements.
-The Institute shall ensure that product and its delivery to the customer shall not proceed until the planned arrangements have been satisfactorily completed, unless otherwise authorized by a relevant authority and, where applicable, by the customer.
+The Institute shall monitor and measure the characteristics of the product to verify it meets its requirements.
+To maintain conformity with the accepted criteria, the product monitoring and measurement shall be carried out at appropriate stages of the product realization process, in accordance to planned arrangements.
+The Institute shall ensure that the product and its delivery to the customer may not proceed until the planned arrangements have been satisfactorily completed, unless otherwise authorized by a relevant authority and, where applicable, by the customer.

 Control of Non-conforming Product

-The Institute shall ensure that product which does not conform to product requirements is identified and controlled to prevent the unintended use or delivery.
-Control of non-conforming product shall be as per the documented by the Procedure of Control of Non-conforming Product (SAI/QMS/MP/004)
+The Institute shall ensure that any product which does not conform to product requirements is identified and controlled to prevent the unintended use or delivery.
+Control of non-conforming product shall be as per documented by the Procedure of Control of Non-conforming Product (SAI/QMS/MP/004).

 Analysis of Data

-The Institute shall determine, collect and analyze appropriate data to demonstrate the suitability and effectiveness of the QMS and evaluate where continual improvement of the effectiveness of the QMS can be made.
-This shall include data generated as a result of monitoring and measurement and from any relevant sources.
+The Institute shall determine, collect and analyze appropriate data to demonstrate the suitability and effectiveness of the QMS, and evaluate where continual improvement of the effectiveness of the QMS can be made.
+This shall include data generated as a result of monitoring and measurement, from any relevant sources.